sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>boost-thread</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Run-time component of boost thread library
+Short desc    : Run-time component of boost thread library
 URL          : http://www.boost.org
-Лицензия     : Boost and MIT and Python
+License      : Boost and MIT and Python
-Описание     :
+Descript     :
              : Run-time component Boost.Thread library, which provides classes and
              : functions for managing multiple threads of execution, and for
              : synchronizing data between the threads or providing separate copies of